For Fat Cats, The Struggle Is Real When It Comes To Losing Weight And Keeping It Off

 "It's not hard to overfeed them in a 'food is love' culture," Shepherd says.

-While, some felines can self-regulate when it comes to food, most indoor cats need help keeping the pounds off.
-It's estimated more than half the indoor cats in the U.S. are overweight.
-The Virginia-Maryland study — that was, yes, sponsored by Purina — tested how best to do that.
+While some felines can self-regulate when it comes to food, most indoor cats need help keeping the pounds off.
+It's estimated that more than half of the indoor cats in the U.S. are overweight.
+The Virginia-Maryland study — sponsored by Purina — tested how best to do that.

 It starts with an assessment on the body weight scale.
 A score of "1" is emaciated, and "9" is obese.
 "And there are pets that leave the scale," Shepherd says.
 "We definitely have pets that become a 9 ... plus ... plus."

-When Shibley and Rathod brought Miko in for the study, they thought he might be a seven.
-Turned out he was a nine — a sobering realization.
+When Shibley and Rathod brought Miko in for the study, they thought he might be a 7.
+Turned out he was a 9 — a sobering realization.

-First change, say the vets: put an end to your cat's all day snacking.
-But cat owners know, cats have ways of making their needs heard — wailing all night or jumping on heads, keeping everyone else from sleeping.
-One cat in the study ate a whole bag of gluten free bread in protest.
+First change, say the vets: Put an end to your cat's all-day snacking.
+But as cat owners know, cats have ways of making their needs heard — wailing all night or jumping on heads, keeping everyone else from sleeping.
+One cat in the study ate a whole bag of gluten-free bread in protest.

-"If you have a cat that's screaming for food and yet we still need to keep those calories restricted," Shepherd says, try feeding them vegetables.
+"If you have a cat that's screaming for food, and yet we still need to keep those calories restricted," Shepherd says, try feeding it vegetables.
 That's right.
 One of the big takeaways from the study is that cats will and should eat veggies.

 One woman with a cat in the study decided to diet along with her pet.

 "Her cat needed to lose.
 She needed to lose.
-So, it was kind of like that social support, where she was able to tell her cat 'no,' cause if she couldn't eat, the cat couldn't eat either, says Dodd.
-"During one of the 'check-ins' she told us she'd lost around 20 lbs."
+So it was kind of like that social support, where she was able to tell her cat 'no,' 'cause if she couldn't eat, the cat couldn't eat either," says Dodd.
+"During one of the 'check-ins,' she told us she'd lost around 20 pounds."

 "I gave him like two little bits of salmon and I felt guilty about it!
 And I was like, I know that he's doing so good and he's about to be interviewed and I gave him a treat — he's so cute, he's got those big eyes."